Divine Word College of Legazpi: History

 In 1965, the Grade School Department started its operation, and got its government recognition in 1966.
 In 1991, the Pre-School in the Grade School Department was also opened.
 In its aim of improving the quality education for the young, the school submitted itself for a Preliminary Survey Visit by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) on February 26–27, 2007.
 It had a formal visit on December 2–3, 2008, and a Resurvey Visit on November 28–19, 2011 by PAASCU.
 The department was granted Level II accreditation status valid for 2012-2017.
-The Grade School has been re-accredited for another five years, valid for 2017-2022.
+The Grade School was re-accredited for another five years, valid for 2017-2022.